apollographql/apollo/docs/source/tutorial/data-source.md

 npm install apollo-datasource-rest
 ```

-The `apollo-datasource-rest` exposes the `RESTDataSource` class that is responsible for fetching data from a given REST API.
+The `apollo-datasource-rest` package exposes the `RESTDataSource` class that is responsible for fetching data from a given REST API.
 To define a data source for the REST endpoint, extend the `RESTDataSource` class and implement the data fetching methods that your resolvers require.
 Let's look at a simple example to understand how data sources work.

 ```js
 import { RESTDataSource } from 'apollo-datasource-rest';